rubyworks/yaml_command/README.md

 implementation is written in Ruby, ultimately the final version would be written in C and be widely available.

+## Usage

+Commands are invoked on the command line with:

+    $ yaml <command> [options...] [arguments...]

 ## Commands

-Commands are invoked simply enough:

-    $ yaml <command> [options...] [arguments...]

-### get
+The following commands are currently supported:

+* `get`
   The `get` command simply extracts a portion of a YAML file and outputs it to stdout.

-### set
+* `set`
   The `set` commnd is the opposite of `get` in that it lets you change a portion of a YAML file.
 By defult the changed YAML document will go to stdout, using the `-s/--save` option rewrites the file with the change.

-### sort
+* `sort`
   The `sort` command can be used to sort portions of a YAML document.

-### slurp
+* `slurp`
   The `slurp` command takes a directory and converts it's contents into a YAML file.

-### splat
+* `splat`
   The `splat` command take a YAML file and converts it into a file directory structure.
   It is essentially the opposite of slurp.

-### edit
+* `edit`
   Edit will open a YAML file for editing in the default editor (as defined by
   $EDITOR), and allow you to edit it.

   If instead you edit a directory, then the directory will be automatically slurped into a temporary file.
 After editing the temporary file will be splatted back out to update the directory and it's files.

-### view
+* `view`
   Outputs a colorized rendering of the YAML file.

+## Options

+Some commands has special options.
+Use `yaml <command> --help` to learn about those.
+All (or nearly all) commands support the following options.

+* `-F`/`--file [PATH]`
+  Use the given YAML file instead of using stdin.

+* `-y`/`--yaml`
+  Output results in YAML format.

+* `-j`/`--json`
+  Output results in JSON format.

+* `-m`/`--mute`
+  Surpress all output.

+* `-f`/`--force`
+  Used to force overwrites when necessary.

+* `--debug`
+  Turn on debug mode to get detailed error report if there is a problem.

 ## Requirements